 \end{figure*}

 The impact of accessible, standardized, high throughput analytical methods, can be observed in the discovery of genomic and proteomic biomarkers as well\cite{Simon2011Genomic biomarkers in predictive medicine.
 An interim analysis|||Cui2022High-throughput proteomics: a methodological mini-review.}.
-As standardized, high-throughput genomic and proteomic techniques became widely accessible, the number of genomic and proteomic biomarkers for disease risk assessment, early diagnosis, diagnostic classification and measuring treatment effectiveness skyrocketed.
+As standardized, high-throughput genomic and proteomic techniques became widely accessible, the number of genomic and proteomic biomarkers for disease risk assessment, early diagnosis, diagnostic classification and measuring treatment effectiveness rose drastically.
 I believe the current advances in immune response characterization could represent a similar opportunity, as large-scale, in-depth characterization of proteomic antibody repertoires may lead to the discovery of defined immune signatures that could be used as immunological biomarkers in very similar ways.

 !!Challenges